 How is Hampton Court related to Tudors?
 Who lived in Hampton Court?

-The palace was build around 1515 by Thomas Wolsey, Henry VIII’s Lord Chancellor and the priest.
+The palace was built around 1515 by Thomas Wolsey, Henry VIII’s Lord Chancellor and the priest.
 But Wolsey was only to enjoy his palace for a few years.
-The King, upset that Wolsey didn’t manage to get him a divorce from his first wife Catherine of Aragon, he took the palace from him.
+The King upset that Wolsey didn’t manage to get him a divorce from his first wife Catherine of Aragon, he took the palace from him.